 Becky Hiller, LMFT, SUD, EMDR

-Becky Hiller (she/her/hers) is a Licensed Marriage and Family Therapist with a Substance Abuse Specialty, and specialized training in Trauma Informed Care.
-She has worked in Madison as a social worker since 2008, and has provided psychotherapy for the past four years in a community agency setting.
+Becky (she/her/hers) is a Licensed Marriage and Family Therapist with a Substance Abuse Specialty, and specialized training in Trauma Informed Care.
+She has worked in Madison as a social worker since 2008, and has provided psychotherapy for the past five years in a community agency setting.
 She has a strong understanding of the challenges faced by marginalized communities, and resources available in Dane County.
 She has experience providing individual, group, and couples counseling.
 Her approach as your therapist will be straightforward, compassionate, and collaborative.
 She uses a mind-body approach to help individuals access their natural ability to heal from psychological and physical symptoms.
 Specifically, she provides treatment that utilizes techniques from Expressive Arts Therapy, guided imagery, mindful breath and movement, Dialectical Behavior Therapy (DBT), Emotionally Focused Therapy, cognitive behavioral therapy (CBT), and is trained in Eye Movement Desensitization Reprocessing (EMDR).
 She specializes in helping clients: heal attachment wounds, shift stuck emotional/relational patterns, regain control from substance use, increase confidence in managing overwhelming emotions, and heal from traumatic experiences.
 Becky works with individuals, couples/families, groups and enjoys family systems work.
 Becky is a passionate and consistent provider, showing up for clients in each session, and working collaboratively with individuals to navigate their personal path towards healing.